 the local fly fishing club, the San Diego Fly Fisherman, had declined to only a couple of dozen trout centric members with little interest in local fly angling opportunities.
 Women were

-excluded from membership and as a result the club was faced with the loss of use of city owned facilities in Balboa Park and Morley Field.
+excluded from membership and as a result the club was faced with the loss of use of city owned facilities at Morley Field in Balboa Park.
 Bill and Eileen had wanted to join the club but Bill

 would not enroll because Eileen could not participate.
 However the city of San Diego mandated that the club be open to women in order to continue to use city owned facilities.